thepower/power-docs/docs/build-and-start-a-node/04-startingTpNode_source.md

 >
 > Choose a project folder to clone your project into.
 Use this folder to build the node.

-1. Download the node sources from Github, using the following command:
+1. Download the node sources from Github into your working directory (`your_node`, for instance), using the following command:

    ```bash
    git clone https://github.com/thepower/tpnode.git